top of page

 Care and Prayer

 To start the meeting, have everyone share their “highs and lows” from the previous week (praises and prayer requests).
 Go around the circle and ask everyone to share something they’re thankful for this week as well as something that may be stressing them out that needs prayer.
 Then pray, thanking God for the praises and bringing the requests to Him.
-This is a time for everyone to lay their troubles down, support each other, and reset their minds on God’s goodness before the study begins.
-This prioritizes the DNA of love and worship in our groups.

 Loving Accountability